wowashuwow/case-study-academy/index.md

 permalink: /
 ---

-# Learn how to close deals faster, get new leads, and reduce pain using case studies.
+# The flagship case study course for WordPress agencies
 {: .fs-9 }

-A short, sweet, and complete course.
+Learn how to close deals faster, get new leads, and reduce pain using case studies.
 {: .fs-6 .fw-300 }

 [Take the course]({% link course/index.md %}){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }